daegalus/fukiya/README.md

     ..get('/:userid', getDynamicHandler)
     ..staticFiles('./test/static')
     ..use(new FukiyaFormParser())
+    ..use(new FukiyaJsonParser())
     ..listen('127.0.0.1', 3333);
 }
 ```

 Changes
 =======
+v0.0.5
+- Changed form parser to a State Machine.
+Works better, and more efficient.
+Still some edge cases that I am not covering on purpose.
+- Added JSON and File Parsers.
+- Fixed some bugs and other stuff.

 v0.0.4
 - Middleware support.
 - Form Parsing.
 UrlEncoded and MultiPart (MultiPart is very poorly implemented, and hacky, expect bugs.)